CrowdDotDev/crowd.dev/README.md

 ### Self-hosted version

-Our self-hosted version can be ran and deployed by default following our free AGPL license.
+Our self-hosted version can be run and deployed by default following our free AGPL license.
 All premium components will be hidden and inactive with the default configuration.
-You can contribute to the app without fearinng to violate the premium license.
-To know more about the premium self-hosted features, check out our docs.
+You can run, deploy, and contribute to the app without fearing to violate the premium license.
+Check out the [premium self-hosted features docs](https://docs.crowd.dev/docs/premium-self-hosted-apps) to know more about the premium self-hosted features.

 #### Deployment with Kubernetes